ioccc-src/winner/markdown.md

 any other non-markdown content:

 ````<!---c-->
-✔️       printf("It is fine␉to␉use tabs in Obfuscated C code.\n");
+✔️ ␉printf("It is fine␉to␉use tabs in Obfuscated C code.\n");
-✔️               /*␉if␉you␉wish    */
+✔️ ␉␉/*␉if␉you␉wish    */

-✔️       // We ask that you to NOT use ASCII tab characters in your remarks.md writeup,
+✔️ ␉// We ask that you to NOT use ASCII tab characters in your remarks.md writeup,
-✔️       // or in any other markdown files within your entry, please.
+✔️ ␉// or in any other markdown files within your entry, please.
 ````

-**NOTE**: Again, you are **perfectly welcome** to use ASCII tab characters in your C code and other non-markdown files.
+**NOTE**: Again, you are **perfectly welcome** to use ASCII TAB (␉) characters in your C code and other non-markdown files.
 We simply ask that you do **NOT** use any ASCII TAB (␉) characters in markdown files.

 <div id="code"></div><div id="languages"></div>